kshehadeh/tab-cleaner/PRIVACY_POLICY.md

-# Privacy Policy for Tab Cleaner Extension
+# Privacy Policy for Tab Magic Extension

 **Last updated: 2025-10-20**

 ## Overview

-Tab Cleaner is a browser extension that helps users manage their browser tabs by closing inactive tabs.
+Tab Magic is a browser extension that helps users manage their browser tabs by closing inactive tabs.
 This privacy policy explains how we handle your data.

 ## Data Collection and Usage

 ### What Data We Collect

-Tab Cleaner collects minimal data necessary for its functionality:
+Tab Magic collects minimal data necessary for its functionality:

 - **Tab Information**: The extension accesses information about your browser tabs (URLs, titles, last active time) to identify inactive tabs
 - **Storage Data**: Your preferences (time thresholds, settings) are stored locally in your browser